SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/README.md

 involve simple additions of new polygons or the introduction of randomly colored pixels.
 The primary objective in these cases is to replicate the image itself.

-In contrast, our approach aims not only to replicate the image but also to preserve the identity of the individual polygons that collectively form the image.
+In contrast, our approach aims, not only to replicate the image, but also to preserve the identity of the individual polygons that collectively form the image.
 Thus, our optimization process seeks to determine the optimal number of unique polygons and colors that faithfully represent the image.
 This task is considerably more challenging and nuanced.
-:relaxed:
+:snail: